nkdAgility/azure-devops-migration-tools/docs/index.md

 You can get free support from the community here and on social media on a best effort basis if folks are available.
 If you are looking for paid support there are a number of consultants that contribute to this project and that are experts in this type of work:

+* **Martin Hinshelwood, naked Agility Ltd** - @MrHinsh is the founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
+You can contact him through [naked Agility Ltd.](https://nkdagility.com).
+* _others comming soon_
+* **Wes MacDonald, LIKE 10 INC.** - @wesmacdonald is a DevOps Consultant located in Toronto, Canada.
+You can reach out to him via [LIKE 10 INC.](http://www.like10.com).
+* _others coming soon_

 These tools are build by naked Agility Limited's DevOps & Agility consultants to do real world migrations on a daily basis.
 We always work in [Azure DevOps Services](http://dev.azure.com) on https://dev.azure.com/nkdagility/migration-tools/ with code in GitHub and publish as a chocolatey package that pulls from GitGub Releases.

 |                 - | -                                                                                      |